dequelabs/axe-core/doc/developer-guide.md

 ## Test Utilities

-All tests must support Shadow DOM, so we created some test utilities to make this easier.
+All tests must support open Shadow DOM, so we created some test utilities to make this easier.

 ### Test Util Name: MockCheckContext